-Vehicle tracking systems help businesses monitor fleet location, driver behaviour, and fuel usage in real time.
-Costs vary significantly depending on whether you need basic GPS tracking for a few vans or a full fleet management platform for 50+ vehicles.
+Vehicle tracking systems help UK businesses monitor fleet location, driver behaviour, and fuel usage in real time.
+Costs vary depending on whether you need basic GPS tracking for a few vans or a full fleet management platform for 50+ vehicles.
 This 2026 guide breaks down every cost component so you can budget accurately.

 FREE QUOTE COMPARISON